 Spoiler Alert!
-If you don’t want to know who survives, don’t look down.
+If you don’t want to know who survives It: Chapter One, don’t look down.
 Also, we spoil events that occur in the adult section of the original novel.
-So, if they stick closely to the book for the sequel, you might spoil It: Chapter Two for yourself while reading.
+So, if they stick closely to the book for the sequel, you might spoil It: Chapter Two for yourself as well.
+You have been warned.

-It, the 2017 horror remake of a 1990 made-for-TV miniseries, is better than it had any right to be.
-The post-2000 horror remake genre has a reputation for being a garden of weeds, awful to look at and unpleasant to have around.
-It might not change the trajectory of that trend – in fact, it might just make it more popular, I can already hear the scratching of pens on contracts scrabbling to secure the rights to reboot Elm Street or Scream – but at least for one shining moment it allowed us to leave the cinema feeling like one of our nostalgic classics was handled with care and treated with respect.
+It, the 2017 horror remake of a 1990 made-for-TV miniseries (itself an adaptation of a 1986 Stephen King bestseller), is better than it had any right to be.
+It has the hallmarks of an 80s kids’ adventure, with the ever-present atmosphere of a haunted house movie, except you can’t escape because the entire town is the haunted house.
+It makes a welcome change to the rest of the horror remake genre, post-2000.
+A genre that has earned a reputation for being a garden of weeds, awful to look at and unpleasant to have around.
+Whether It will change this trend remains to be seen.
+Personally, I think It being so good, will only encourage them to rush out more low-effort nostalgia cash-ins – in fact, I can already hear the scratching of pens on contracts scrabbling to secure the rights to reboot Elm Street or Scream – but at least for one shining moment, It allowed us to leave the cinema feeling like one of our treasured childhood memories was handled with care and treated with respect.

-However, now that we’ve all gone to watch the film, we’ve seen the title informing us that this was merely Chapter One, which poses some questions.
-You see, the original Stephen King novel was split in two parts, the first following the characters as children, the second taking place 27 years later when they are all knocking on their 40s.
+However, now that we’ve all gone to watch the film, we’ve seen the end credit sequence inform us that this was merely Chapter One, which poses some questions.
+You see, the original Stephen King novel was split into two parts, the first following the characters as children, the second taking place 27 years later when they’re all knocking on their 40s.
 Obviously, as talented as the adolescent cast is, asking them to play three decades over their age might be a little much, so who do we get to play their adult counterparts?
 Well, we at VultureHound have some ideas.
-This is who we reckon should play the adult versions of the Loser Club in Chapter Two of It.
+This is who we reckon should play the adult versions of the Losers Club kids in It: Chapter Two.

 Bill – Tobey Maguire